shridarreddy/Portable_SIEM_Lab-Wazuh/README.md

 **Recommended for this lab:**

+> Note: The default Wazuh agent config for Windows only monitors specific system folders and files.
+The Startup folder (`C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup`) is monitored in real time, so it’s the best place for a test file in most labs.

 ```cmd
 echo wazuh-test > "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup\wazuh_test.txt"
 ```
+> If you get a permissions error, run Command Prompt as Administrator.

 - Wait 1–2 minutes, then refresh the Wazuh Dashboard.
 - Go to **Agents** → select your Windows agent → check the **FIM: Recent events** panel.